Sustainable Cities and the Public Good

 • We will learn by doing.
 Walking, biking, and transit trips around town will introduce us to local professionals, examples, and the larger area—while having fun.

-• Direct access to PPPM faculty members and staff, as well as faculty members from many different areas of study.
+• We provide direct access to PPPM faculty members and staff, as well as faculty members from many different areas of study.

 • Have fun while learning: scavenger hunts, movie nights, and more are all used to have fun, build community, and learn.